KochanovNikita/rsschool-cv/cv.md

 - Phone number +375291183807

 ***

+### About Me ###

+My name is Nikita.
+I am 19 years old, studying at MSPC.
 My goal at rs school is to improve old skills and acquire new ones.
-Of the strengths I have - perseverance, independence, stress resistance, sociability, desire to develop.
-No work experience, only trained, made some mini projects for myself.

-***

-The programming languages I'm familiar with are C# and JavaScript.
-Have some knowledge of PHP.
-At the moment I am writing a course project (Bookstore) for an educational institution on asp.net core 5 using libraries and technologies of entity framework, bootstrap, js/jquery, ajax.
-The link to the repository with this project will be added later.
+Of the strengths I have:
+- perseverance
+- independence
+- stress resistance
+- sociability
+- fast learner

 ***

 ### Skills ###